GermanBrainRot/Project-Galileo/README.md

 1. I have given a novel way to inject Lorentz invariance - or any other symmetry we care about - into the search criteria for dynamic operators in the path integral formalism.
 Whether the search space needs to include nonlinear operators that apply the Born rule at interaction, I do not know.
 But at least, we have a new way to even look for an answer and I hope that this will produce results that differ in fundamental ways from QFT.
 This would be exciting, and the predictions coming out of *this* would probably be testable much sooner than my Born rule idea.

+2. The reason why I think QFT could be sidestepped is not just because fields were basically a mathematical hack to solve inconsistencies when imposing Lorentz invariance naively in a particle-theoretical setting.
+The other reason is that the relational picture naturally leads to a different way to think about how fermions "emit" bosons: rather than "exciting a field", I think of the process as, say, an electron just constantly attempting to emit a photon - but this only becomes real when the photon actually hits something.
+This *naturally* leads to a more Lorentzian picture of the system's dynamics where an interaction has to be thought of as local to the receiver and boils down to a ton of logical constraints snapping into place and leaving a footprint in the system's correlations.

-2. General Relativity suggests that gravity is just coordinate-frame carrying masses fighting it out with each other, constantly trying to reconcile their different notions of up, down, left, right, back, forth, past and future.
+3. General Relativity suggests that gravity is just coordinate-frame carrying masses fighting it out with each other, constantly trying to reconcile their different notions of up, down, left, right, back, forth, past and future.
 With my picture of Quantum Mechanics, *this makes sense now* at the quantum level: No more discretization of spacetime, no more quantum foam, no more Calabi-Yaus.
 Particles are *real* at interactions and this reality leaves a trace, and outside of interactions, you can not say anything.
 They *carry* their own coordinate system, and they fight it out through interactions.

-3. Personally, I find it very satisfying that treating epistemic wave functions as ontic solves things philosophically.
+4. Personally, I find it very satisfying that treating epistemic wave functions as ontic solves things philosophically.
 You know what would be even greater?
 If we could somehow treat the wave function as latent in the correlation between interaction-facts (that is: the real statistical trace left behind by interactions, *not* the mathematical ghosts moving through Hilbert spaces).
 The idea that quantum information could just be living in correlations of interaction-facts - extending that in such a way that material agents express their quantum expectations in the correlations of interaction-facts would be huge.
 Don't forget: quantum mechanics lives in books, storage devices and our material practice, not some otherworldy Platonic ideals.

-4. This leads me to a "second decoherence conjecture": can we find, in this new version of quantum mechanics, some explanation why sufficiently complex quantum agents would be interested in bringing the universe *for itself* (onto-epistemic wave function) in congruence with the universe *in itself* (record trace of interaction-facts)?
+5. This leads me to a "second decoherence conjecture": can we find, in this new version of quantum mechanics, some explanation why sufficiently complex quantum agents would be interested in bringing the universe *for itself* (onto-epistemic wave function) in congruence with the universe *in itself* (record trace of interaction-facts)?
 At least, we have for the first time a probabilistic calculus that allows the system to reason about itself, so we can treat this question *in the model*.

 Let me leave you with two more musings on further directions, but these are really just musings: